pinobatch/pently/docs/famitracker.md

 * Decay phase
-  If the timbre and pitch remain constant while the volume steadily decreases at the end of an envelope, the instrument can compress the tail end to nothing.
+  If the timbre and pitch remain constant while the volume steadily decreases at the end of an envelope, the instrument can compress the tail end to nothing.  ft2pently can sometimes detect and convert this.
 * Attack track
   Play an ostinato with a staccato instrument overlaid on the harmony on the same channel.
 Or play a staccato melody or